UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Thomas.md

     Thomas has now been retired as an MMM Hub machine.
     A portion of Thomas is running for UCL users only until the end of 2021.

-    7 June 2021: Thomas is now inside the UCL firewall, use VPN, Socrates or ssh.rc.ucl.ac.uk to access.
+    7 June 2021: Thomas is now inside the UCL firewall, use VPN, or SSH via ssh-gateway.ucl.ac.uk to access.

 ## Applying for an account